Chelsea's ugly elimination of Porto could leaves Tuchel's team beautifully placed for Champions League glory | Goal.com

 The Russian's ruthless pursuit of success was also responsible for his decision to ditch club legend Lampard and bring in Tuchel, who, like his boss, is a determined character desperate for success.

-"I am here to win titles, I am here to win games and as a result, win titles," Tuchel said ahead of kick-off in Seville.
-"This is what I demand of myself so why should we now say anything different?
+"I am here to win games and as a result, win titles," Tuchel said ahead of kick-off in Seville.
+"This is what I demand of myself, so why should we now say anything different?

 "If you want to win in five years or three years, I don’t know what that is."

-Chelsea's aggregate win over Porto may have been ugly but, thanks to Tuchel, the end of the season could be beautiful.
+Chelsea's aggregate win over Porto may have been ugly but, because of Tuchel, the end of the season could be beautiful.